-As of the close of the current fiscal year, the Town's governmental funds balance sheet reported a combined ending fund balance surplus of approximately \$23.6 million, which was approximately \$2.4 million greater than the prior year.
+As of June 30, 2024, the Town's governmental funds balance sheet reported a combined ending fund balance surplus of approximately \$26.1 million, which was approximately \$2.6 million greater than the prior year.
 The Town reported positive changes in fund balances in each of its reported major governmental funds.
-Of the ending fund balances, approximately \$5.0 million is available for spending at the government's discretion as unassigned fund balance.
+Of the ending fund balances, over \$5.9 million is available for spending at the government's discretion as unassigned fund balance.
 The remainder is earmarked for specific expenditures.

 The general fund is the chief operating fund of the Town.
-At the end of the current fiscal year, unassigned fund balance of the general fund was nearly \$7.2 million, while total general fund balance exceeded \$13.6 million.
+At the end of the current fiscal year, unassigned fund balance of the general fund was nearly \$7.6 million, while total general fund balance approached \$14.6 million.
 As a measure of the general fund's liquidity, it may be useful to compare both unassigned fund balance and total fund balance to total fund expenditures.
-Unassigned fund balance at year end represents nearly 15% of total fiscal year 2023 general fund expenditures, while total fund balance represents approximately 28% of that same amount.
-Both of these ratios demonstrate improvement over the prior year.
+Unassigned fund balance at year end represents nearly 15% of total fiscal year 2024 general fund expenditures, while total fund balance represents nearly 29% of that same amount.

-The fund balance in the capital projects fund increased nearly \$302,000 in fiscal year 2023, which was due almost entirely to transfers in from the general fund for short-term debt repayments.
+The fund balance in the capital projects fund increased nearly \$355,000 in fiscal year 2024, which was entirely to transfers from the general fund for bond anticipation note repayments.

 The Town reports its ARPA grant fund as a major governmental fund.
-The Town expended approximately \$25,000 in ARPA funds in fiscal year 2023.
-Approximately \$3.9 million in ARPA funds were received by the Town and reported as unearned revenues in this fund.
+The Town expended approximately \$107,000 in ARPA funds in fiscal year 2024.
+Approximately \$3.8 million in ARPA funds were received by the Town and reported as unearned revenues in this fund.
 Under current federal rules, these funds must be obligated by December 31, 2024 and fully expended by December 31, 2026.

-The fund balance in the Town's trust funds increased nearly \$102,000 in fiscal year 2023 due to positive investment returns.
+The fund balance in the Town's trust funds increased over \$519,000 in fiscal year 2024 due to positive investment returns.

-The fund balance in the nonmajor governmental funds increased approximately \$0.5 million year-over-year.
+The fund balance in the nonmajor governmental funds increased approximately \$0.8 million year-over-year.